BENLAKHDHER/nodeCheckPoint/README.md

-## PS: Don't forget to delete your personal information before uploading it to GitHub :)
+<strong> PS: Don't forget to delete your personal information before uploading it to GitHub :)  <strong>